 Begin rulemakings and other actions as listed in our workplan

-Each rulemaking project identified as a priority will have its own public process to formally comment on proposed rule changes, in accordance with Washington’s Administrative Procedures Act (APA) at Chapter 34.05 Revised Code of Washington (RCW) and the Code of Federal Regulations (CFR) at 40 CFR part 25.
-Priorities identified in a triennial review will be incorporate as commitments Ecology's Performance Partnership Agreement with EPA.
+Each rulemaking project identified as a priority will have its own public process to formally comment on proposed rule changes, in accordance with Washington’s Administrative Procedure Act (APA) at Chapter 34.05 Revised Code of Washington (RCW) and the Code of Federal Regulations (CFR) at 40 CFR part 25.
+Priorities identified in a triennial review will be incorporate as commitments in Ecology's Performance Partnership Agreement with EPA.

 When it is necessary to update the standards we go through the rulemaking process.
 We select the topics for rulemaking based on which actions will make the greatest environmental and/or administrative benefits.